bivald/swosh/README.md

 - "startFrame": Usually 1 (translates into 1.jpg)
 - "endFrame": Your last frame
 - "type": animation type, in this case ANIMATION_FRAMES
+- "folder": Folder that contains the images
+- "fileFormat": currentPixel + fileFormat eq file name, i.e 5 + png = 5.png

+The animations should be exported as frame by frame, starting from 1.fileFormat.
+Using PNG will enable you to have a transparent background.
+Each frame should have the exact same size.
+Use a program such as Name Mangler (or any *nix shell script) to rename in format 1.jpg, 2.jpg, 3.jpg etc. All images should be optimized using a software similar to ImageOptim to shrink their filesize.

 ```javascript
 {